viewdayapp/viewday-obsidian-plugin/readme.md

 ## 🌟 Highlights

-**Relational Time (Linked Notes)** Don't just view meetings—prep for them.
+**Relational Time (Linked Notes)** Don't just view meetings, prep for them.
 Click the "Link note" button on any event (Google or Local) to natively fuzzy-search your vault and associate existing files (like agendas, client CRMs, or project specs).
 Viewday silently tracks these relationships in your YAML frontmatter, turning every calendar block into a 1-to-many command center.

 **The Unscheduled Backlog ("The Hopper")** Have notes or tasks with no date?
 Open the Unscheduled Sidebar to view all your floating ideas.
 Drag an unscheduled note directly onto the calendar grid, and Viewday will instantly write the date and time to that file's YAML frontmatter.